For those Americans who pay quarterly taxes—or those who don't but who think they should—understanding the rules governing estimated taxes is vital.

 “The IRS can be pretty forgiving about penalties,” said Zinman.
 “They are a lot more interested in collecting the taxes than penalties.”

 Many people misunderstand what a Form 1099-MISC denotes and who receives it.

 A person who is considered an employee of a company—whether salaried or paid by the hour—will receive a Form W-2, which shows how much money has been withheld throughout the year for federal, state, Social Security and Medicare taxes.
-Such a person will be responsible for paying half of the payroll taxes due based on his taxable income.
-His employer withholds and pays the other half.
+This person will be responsible for paying half of the payroll taxes due based on his taxable income and it is withheld from paychecks.
+His employer pays the other half.

 For the income reported on a Form 1099-MISC, however, no tax has been withheld by the party that paid the self-employed individual for work performed.
-The self-employed person is responsible for paying the full amount of payroll taxes on the amount listed on the Form 1099.
+The self-employed person is responsible for paying both the employer and employee portions of payroll taxes.

 Some people mistakenly believe that if they receive a Form 1099, it does not necessarily mean the IRS received a copy, Zinman said.